 Stateflow® blocks are Simulink® subsystems.
 Simulink events wake up subsystems for execution.
-To specify a wakeup method, set Update method in the Chart properties dialog box (see Specify Chart Properties).
+To specify a wakeup method, in the Chart properties dialog box set Update method (see Specify Chart Properties).
 Select one of the following wakeup methods:

-The Simulink model awakens (samples) the Stateflow block at the rate you specify as the block's Sample Time property.
+The Simulink model awakens (samples) the Stateflow block at the rate that you specify as the block's Sample Time property.
 An implicit event is generated at regular time intervals corresponding to the specified rate.
 The sample time is in the same units as the Simulink simulation time.
 Other blocks in the Simulink model can have different sample times.

 The Stateflow chart updates its state during major time steps only, though it computes outputs and local continuous variables during major and minor time steps.
 The chart can register zero crossings, which allows Simulink models to sample Stateflow charts whenever state changes occur.
 The Stateflow chart is also able to compute derivatives for your local continuous variables.